 Franklin Pierce, the 14th President of the United States, was born on November 23, 1804, in Hillsborough, New Hampshire.
 Pierce was more than just a career politician he was both a successful lawyer and brigadier general in the United States Army, during the Mexican American war.

 Following in his father’s footsteps, Pierce entered politics at an early age.
 By the age of 24, Franklin Pierce was elected to the New Hampshire legislature.
 When he was only 26 years old, he was appointed Speaker of the New Hampshire legislature.
 Next, his political career led him to Washington, DC, as an elected representative and eventually a Senator for the state of New Hampshire.

 In 1853, Franklin Pierce became the 14th President of the United States.
 Tragedy stuck the Pierce family just two months prior to Pierce taking the office of president.
-Both his wife and eleven year old son were killed in a train wreck.
-Franklin Pierce soldiered on and took the office while still grieving for his wife and child.
+Both his wife and eleven year old son were killed in a trainwreck.
+Despite the horrendous tragedy, Pierce endured and took the office while still grieving for his wife and child.

 President Pierce struggled his entire life with alcoholism and died at age 64, from cirrhosis of the liver.